agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `undo()`

-Reverses the latest State Value mutation.
+`undo()` reserves the latest State value mutation.
-Be aware that it can only reverses one State change at once, that's why we can't do `undo().undo().undo()` to get to the State Value from before 3 State changes.
 ```ts {3}
 MY_STATE.set("hi"); // State Value is 'hi'
 MY_STATE.set("bye"); // State Value is 'bye'
 MY_STATE.undo(); // State Value is 'hi'
 ```
+Be aware that AgileTs can only reverses one State change at once.
+That's why we can't do `undo().undo().undo()` to get to the State value from before 3 State changes.
+But we have planned to add a feature called `history` in the future, which would allow us to do something similar to get the previous State of the previous State, ..

 ### 📭 Props